AustralianSDAF/2024-06-18-Remote-Sensing-Workshop/index.md

 <p id="requirements">
   <strong>Requirements:</strong>
-    Participants must bring a laptop with a
+    It is preferable that participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+  They should have a few specific software packages installed (listed on the <a href="setup">setup page</a>).  <br/>
-  They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  <b>If you cannot get the listed software installed or don't have adminstrative privileges</b>, please set up an online colab instance (listed on the  <a href="setup/#online-setup">setup page</a>).
 </p>

 {% comment %}